Giri7a/Java-Hospital-Management-System-Console-Application/README.md

 1. Appointments can be scheduled, and details can be retrieved when needed.
 1. The system allows for a smooth exit when the user is done with their tasks.

+# Note:
+> * The system utilizes sleep functions to create a visually appealing interface with delayed outputs.

+## Usage Instructions:
+* Execute the program in a Java environment.
+* Follow the on-screen instructions to navigate through the system.
+* Add patients and doctors before scheduling appointments for a comprehensive experience.

+## Disclaimer:
+> * This Hospital Management System is a simplified console application designed for educational purposes.
+It demonstrates basic functionalities and does not cover all aspects of a real-world hospital management system.